|

 used as textbooks by my generation.
 Yes, it's true ... high school and

-college texts didn't always cost a hundred bucks or more.
+college texts didn't always cost two hundred bucks apiece.
 In the 50's and

 60's, they sometimes cost as little as 35¢.